frg70/FRG70.github.io/README.md

 | Method| h | c | g | u | p | f | a | r | k| i | **Point found** |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | Simplex| 666.6 | 1 | 0.7 | 1 | 1 | 1 | 1 | 1 | 1| 1 | **240.62** |

-ToDo:
-- Create graph that allows to visualize the point.

 ## **3. Deep Diffussion Models**
 The following work proposes modifications to the usual operations for classical denoising diffusion probabilistic models, for generating text-to-video, as defined by [*Ho (2020)*](https://arxiv.org/abs/2006.11239),